 - An asylum appeal concerning religious minorities in India and persecution of Sikh separatists.

 - Tom has a busy practice in inquest law.
 He is a specialist on PIR legal questions, such as the applicability of article 2.
 He is also experienced in advising on ECF legal aid matters.
 He has acted for both bereaved family and for hospital trust and a care home.
 His inquest experience includes deaths in custody, in mental health detention, and in hospital (post-surgery and premature births).
 Again, his civil expertise has enabled him to appear for interested persons at the inquest and then to act for them in article 2 ECHR damages claim.

-- Tom accepts instructions in all areas of information law, both FOIA and DPA.
+- Tom accepts instructions in all areas of information law, including FOIA, GDPR/DPA, and the Environmental Information Regulations.
 His recent instructions include: